Innovation & Research

 The SMART CITY LOGISTIK Congress is a practice-oriented forum on the opportunities and challenges of electromobile logistics.
 The congress is the first forum of its size in Germany to focus on electric mobility in the commercial vehicle sector.

-Together with our partners from the SMART CITY LOGISTIK and SMART DISTRIBUTION LOGISTIK projects, we are pursuing the goal of further advancing the acceptance and development of electric mobility in transport with this unique format.
+Together with our partners from the completed projects SMART CITY LOGISTIK (SCL), SMART DISTRIBUTION LOGISTIK (SDL) and the current follow-up project SMART MULTI-USE LOGISTIK (SML), we are pursuing the goal of further advancing the acceptance and development of electric mobility in transport with this unique format.